Thursday, 22 March 2018

 Today is International Wheelchair Day.
 Another one of those quirky Awareness Days that I came across.

 I use my wheelchair because of my M.E. which causes extreme fatigue so using my wheelchair means I can conserve my energy and it reduces my pain which has a knock-on effect with PEM (Post Exertion Malaise).
-I also have an illness called FND (Functional Neurological Disorder) with FMD (Functional Movement Disorder).
-This is where my brain doesn't send messages to my legs properly so I have an off-balence gait and other symptoms like chronic nerve pain in my legs; sometimes I lose all feeling in my legs so a wheelchair is essential in getting me around.
+I also have neurological problems where my brain doesn't send messages to my legs properly so I have an off-balence gait and other symptoms like chronic nerve pain in my legs; sometimes I lose all feeling in my legs so a wheelchair is essential in getting me around my leg muscles also go into spasm too making walking difficult too.